-Catherine J Marks is among the studio world’s rising stars and has been nominated as Best Producer in the prestigious MPG Awards.
+Catherine J Marks is among the studio world’s rising stars and recently picked up Best Producer in the prestigious MPG Awards 2018.
 Here, she details her transition from an unlikely background to the forefront of studio production…

 Over the years, we’ve written a huge number of features here at MusicTech offering advice on how to become a top record producer or engineer.
 You should now know that the big tickboxes include the technical know-how, the ear for detail and the willingness to grab lunch when required as you work your way up from the bottom in a recording studio.

 We hope you know those bits, and then we always throw in the ‘network, network, network’ line, which is probably the key point.
 Then there’s ‘get to know people and get on with people’ – or more simply put: people like working with people who they like.

 You might be the most highly qualified engineer on the planet, with an inside knowledge of Pro Tools that’s second-to-none, but if you don’t gel with the person above you, you’ll never get to learn from them – and learning, gaining experience and gaining trust are the keys.

 Australian-born, London-based Catherine J Marks is one of this year’s go-to producers.
 Winner of the Best Producer award at this year’s MPG Awards, she has production, mixing and engineering credits for a huge number of varied artists, including Wolf Alice, Foals, PJ Harvey, Kanye West, Ian Brown, MIA, Placebo, Ride, The Killers and Mr Hudson.

 She’s the producer who took the ‘network, network, network’ advice to another level – a lesson to us all – even though at school, despite wanting to work in music, she was led towards another career.